-The rollout of a campus bystander intervention education and training program called "Green Dot" is underway through a collaboration between the Dean of Students Office, Housing and Residential Life, NMSU Police department, and Office of Institutional Equity (OIE), and will be initiated campus wide in the Spring 2017 semester.
-The program will utilize nationally recognized facilitators to train a core group of students, faculty, and staff as trainers.
-These campus trainers will provide campus trainings directly to the rest of the campus community.
+NMSU encourages students and employees to be responsible for their own safety and security, as well as the safety and security of others.
+One way they may be able to help others is through what is called "bystander intervention".
+The rollout of a campus bystander intervention education and training program called "Green Dot" is already underway.
+The program utilizes nationally recognized facilitators to train a core group of students, faculty, and staff as trainers.
+These campus trainers then provide campus trainings directly to the rest of the campus community.
 This train-the-trainer model is a cost effective way to encourage NMSU community members to get involved in preventing crimes from happening to their fellow community members.
+(See also, "It's On Us" above) Because of the large scale of this program, there are training opportunities spread throughout the semester.
+To find out the schedule of upcoming sessions, contact the Dean of Students Office at (575) 646-1722.